$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Mathematical background and preliminaries

 For the transfer functions $\BG_1$ and $\BG_2$, these suprema can be shown to be achieved in the limits as $x,x_1$, and $x_2$ approach zero by analytically extending $\BG_1$ and $\BG_2$.
 The norms and inner products associated with the Hardy spaces are implicitly introduced next in Definition~\ref{def:H2normTf}.
-In the subsequent discussion, $\trace(\BX)$ is the trace of a matrix $\BX\in\Cnn$ and $\overline{\BX}$ is taken to mean entrywise complex conjugation of $\BX$.
-We take $\BGonebar(s)$ and $\BGtwobar(s_1,s_2)$ to mean that complex conjugation is applied \emph{only} to the matrices in the transfer function and not the arguments $s,s_1$, and $s_2$, i.e.,
+From here on, we take $\BGonebar(s)$ and $\BGtwobar(s_1,s_2)$ to mean that complex conjugation is applied \emph{only} to the matrices in the transfer function and not the arguments $s,s_1$, and $s_2$, i.e.,

 For dynamical systems~\cref{eq:lqoSys} with real-valued state-space realizations, it follows that $\BGonebar(s)=\BG_1(s)$ and $\BGtwobar(s_1,s_2)=\BG_2(s_1,s_2)$.